 We allowed our children to participate in school activities that did not celebrate Halloween.
 They could color autumn leaves, but we asked the Art teachers to not give them black cats, witches, or spiders to color during this season.
-Our kids’ teachers were supportive and never tried to push our kids to do something we aasked thatthey not do.
+Our kids’ teachers were supportive and never tried to push our kids to do something we asked that they not do.

 We participated in our school’s Harvest Celebration because we could support the way it was done.
 Our kids got to participate in games and activities that were harmless.
 They especially enjoyed the cake walk, and I often contributed in this activity by providing something home- baked.
 Our elementary school did not focus on Halloween at this celebration.
 Sure, some kids came in costumes, but our school had guidelines for their costumes.
 The focus was on an autumn/harvest celebration, and that’s why we attended.
 It was something we could support as a fundraiser for our school.

 At a school one of our kids attended in another county, the third grade teachers dressed up as witches.
 Our child was in kindergarten, but he stayed home from school that day.
 We explained to the administration why he was going to be absent.
-Some parents told us later that their children came home frightened due to the costumes of the teachers. the next year we were living in another county, but we were told that the teachers were not allowed to dress as witches anymore.
+Some parents told us later that their children came home frightened due to the costumes of the teachers.
+Teachers were prohibited from dressing as witches the following year.
 We were not the only parents who had kept their children out of school that year, and the administrators got the message.

 Because of where we live, we don’t get a lot of Halloween traffic.
 When a few stragglers have come to our door, we have given a snack, but it’s usually fruit instead of candy.

 We recognize that other children won’t understand that we don’t celebrate Halloween, and we don’t have a problem sharing a snack with kids who come to our door.
-It’s an opportunity to be a gentle spirit to children who are bombarded with conflict and strife in the world around them.
+It is an opportunity to show gentleness to children, especially those who face conflict and strife in the world around them.